Caspeerrr/PonderNet/README.md

 - Rotation transform

 Additional transformations can be added by implementing them in `augmentations.py`.

+### Hyperparameters
+All the hyperparameters are configured in `config.py`.

+### Dataset
+To choose a different dataset instead of `CIFAR10`, make sure to eidt the dataset name in `run_extrapolation.py`, and to choose the correct input size depending on the image size in `pondernet.py`.
 # Citation
 If you use this code to produce results for your scientific publication, or if you share a copy or fork, please cite us in the following way: